zpliulab/TransMarker/README.md

 - **Biological relevance:** Detects genes that reflect meaningful rewiring of gene regulation, providing insight into molecular drivers of cancer progression.

+## Data:

+In the Data directory, we provide only the essential files required to run the code.
+The datasets, which were obtained from publicly available sources, are introduced and referenced in the paper, along with the respective website links where they can be accessed.

+## R and Python Code to TransMarker:

+The serial number (1) (2) ...
+(9) represents the order in which the program runs in our work.

+- (1) Code for prepare simulation data and preprocess on simulation data and simulation data files.
+- (2) Preprocess code for real data and results of this step.
+- (3) R and Python code to prepare states of disease as network's layers for both simulation and real data.
+- (4) Embedding process code for embedding layers.
+- (5) Alignment Process code for both simulation and real data.
+- (6) Biomarker Identification code for both simulation and real data.
+- (7) Multi-Class classification Python code.
+- (8) Codes for comparision with other similar and baseline methods.
+- (9) R code for visualize all results.